Opportunities to present, share and learn

 Each student will need to provide two PowerPoint slides, one with the students name, graduate program and presentation title and another to accompany their talk (with no animations).

-Students need to email their PowerPoint slides to GaleLininger@MissouriState.edu no later than Monday, October 18, 2021.
+Students need to email their PowerPoint slides to GaleLininger@MissouriState.edu by a determined date.
 Slides will be loaded on the computer in the presentation room in preparation for the afternoon session.

 Undergraduates and faculty from Missouri, Arkansas, Kansas and Oklahoma are invited to submit papers for presentation at the conference.
 All papers should discuss material understandable by undergraduates who have completed calculus courses only.